thatsnice/ops-dojo/Program/life-cycles.md

 ### Planning

-For each termination reason you identify, there will be better and worse way of concluding the life-cycle.
-For example, when planning to eat lunch,
+For each termination reason you identify, there will be better and worse ways of concluding the life-cycle.
+For example, when planning to eat lunch...

 # Example: Lunch